Stompin 76: History

-Over 100,000 attended Stompin' 76; including many who were clogged on Carroll County, VA area roads.
-Others parked on the interstate and walked up to 11 miles to reach the epic event from Interstate 77.
-This one great music festival would come to be known as "The Woodstock Of Bluegrass".
+Over 100,000 people attended Stompin 76; including many who were clogged on Carroll County, VA area roads.
+Others parked on the interstate and walked up to 11 miles to reach the event from Interstate 77.
+Stompin 76 became known as "The Woodstock Of Bluegrass".

-For three days in the summer of the American Bicentennial, 90 miles west of Roanoke, Virginia, just a stone's throw from the North Carolina border, bluegrass and blues abounded.
-Outdoor music festival lovers from all parts of the eastern US gathered for that historic weekend.
-Helicopters and motorcycles were used to get performers and supplies in and out of the rural site located next to the New River in Southwest Virginia.
+Over the course three days during the summer of the American Bicentennial, the festival hosted bluegrass and blues performances.
+Helicopters and motorcycles were used to get performers and supplies in and out of the rural site located next to the New River in Southwest Virginia, 90 miles west of Roanoke, Virginia on the Virginia-North Carolina Border.

-Appearing on one stage: Bonnie Raitt, Earl Scruggs, Lester Flatt & Nashville Grass, Vassar Clements, Ry Cooder, John Hartford, Osborne Brothers, The Rowans, John Prine, Nitty Gritty Dirt Band, Doc & Merle Watson, The Dillards, Hickory Wind, New Grass Revival, Red, White and Bluegrass, Nashville Bluegrass Band, Papa John Creach, David Bromberg, Star Spangled Washboard Band, Eric Weissberg and Deliverance, Grass On The Rocks, Good Ol' Boys, Joe and Bing.
+The performers included Bonnie Raitt, Earl Scruggs, Lester Flatt & Nashville Grass, Vassar Clements, Ry Cooder, John Hartford, Osborne Brothers, The Rowans, John Prine, Nitty Gritty Dirt Band, Doc & Merle Watson, The Dillards, Hickory Wind, New Grass Revival, Red, White and Bluegrass, Nashville Bluegrass Band, Papa John Creach, David Bromberg, Star Spangled Washboard Band, Eric Weissberg and Deliverance, Grass On The Rocks, Good Ol' Boys, Joe and Bing.

-Three days of fun and music, all for only $12.00 advance/ $15.00 at the gate!
-As a result of the disturbance the event created in this rural community, the county instituted laws to control outdoor music festivals.
+The concert lasted three days and costed 12 to 15 dollars.
+As a result of the disturbance the event created, the county instituted laws to control outdoor music festivals.
 The popularity of Stompin 76 is a contributing factor to the growth of the Galax Fiddler's Convention in the late 1970s.

-Promoter Hal Davidson, a Maryland native, was a mere 20 years old at the time.
-He established a concert company in Las Vegas the year before, Cactus Productions, Inc., which was the name of the company behind Stompin 76.
+Promoter Hal Davidson, a Maryland native, established a concert company in Las Vegas the year before, Cactus Productions, Inc., which was the name of the company behind Stompin 76.
 Hal conceived the idea for a large music festival in mid-February 1976 at his roommate's Reisterstown, MD apartment.
 Davidson had tired of promoting small venue concerts such as Thin Lizzy, Golden Earring, Spirit, Niles Lofgren, Leslie West, Natalie Cole, Chick Corea and a slew of now classic concerts, in 1975 at U of Maryland Baltimore County, Painter's Mill Music Fair and the Lyric Theater in Baltimore.

-In 2010 Davidson said the 2,500-4,000 seat venues multiplied times the anemic $5.50-$7.50 going ticket price at the time, made those concerts fun but not necessarily profitable.
+In 2010 Davidson said the 2,500-4,000 seat venues multiplied times the anemic $5.50-$7.50 going ticket price at the time, made those concerts entertaining but not necessarily profitable.
 He felt a major rock festival was needed.
-When he found out the cost of major rock acts, he decided on bluegrass with a touch of blues.
-It would be 3 days, there would be camping and 22 great bands.
-Stompin 76 was born.
+When he found out the cost of major rock acts, he decided on bluegrass with a touch of blues, and eventually created Stompin 76.